 Copyright and Trademarks.
 Copyright MikroTikls SIA.
 This manual contains information protected by copyright law.
 No part of it may be reproduced or transmitted in any form without prior written permission from the copyright holder.
-RouterBOARD, RouterOS, RouterBOOT and MikroTik are trademarks of MikroTikls SIA.
+RouterBOARD, RouterBOOT and MikroTik are trademarks of MikroTikls SIA.
 All trademarks and registered trademarks appearing in this manual are the property of their respective holders.

 Hardware.
-MikroTik warrants all RouterBOARD series equipment for the term of fifteen (15) months from the shipping date to be free of defects in materials and workmanship under normal use and service, except in case of damage caused by mechanical, electrical or other accidental or intended damages caused by improper use or due to wind, rain, fire or other acts of nature.
+MikroTikls SIA warrants all RouterBOARD series equipment for the term of one year from the shipping date to be free of defects in materials and workmanship under normal use and service, except in case of damage caused by mechanical, electrical or other accidental or intended damages caused by improper use or due to wind, rain, fire or other acts of nature.

-To return failed units to MikroTik, you must perform the following RMA (Return Merchandise Authorization) procedure.
+If you have purchased your product from a MikroTik Reseller, please contact the Reseller company regarding all warranty and repair issues, the following instructions apply ONLY if you purchased your equipment directly from MikroTik Latvia To return failed unit or units to MikroTikls you must perform the following RMA (Return Material Authorization) procedure.
 Follow the instructions below to save time, efforts, avoid costs, and improve the speed of the RMA process.
+Take into account that all goods have one year warranty.
+Instructions are located on our webpage here: